Last Updated on May 5, 2023 by Mark Ursell

 |Average Profit Per Trade||$2,588||$4,484||$2,854||$1,559|

 The results show that test 1 and test 2 had similar results.
-The order of profitability was the same in both test 1 and test 2.
+In addition, the order of profitability was the same in both test 1 and test 2.

 Both tests show that the 38.2% retracement level yielded the most profit in the 2 scenarios.
 The 61.8% level was the least profitable.
 There was a surprisingly large difference between these 2 levels.
 This suggests that the most profitable trades are made when the price has a shallower retracement.
 Once the price has retraced to 50% and beyond the chance of a continuation trade is much lower.
 This information could be useful in predicting when the price is more likely to become stuck in a range or reverse.